 As is the case with eating disorders in other non-white populations, the research is sorely lacking when it comes to the AAPI community.
 The studies that do exist, however, demonstrate that eating disorders very much do exist in the AAPI community; we just may not have the answers as to why they develop and why they’re not adequately diagnosed and treated.

-According to , Hispanic and Asian girls reported significantly greater body dissatisfaction than white girls and may be at greater risk for adopting eating disorder behaviors than previously recognized. found that Asian American women specifically demonstrate higher rates of disordered eating than other women of color and comparable rates to European American women.
+According to one study, Hispanic and Asian girls reported significantly greater body dissatisfaction than white girls and may be at greater risk for adopting eating disorder behaviors than previously recognized.
+Another study found that Asian American women specifically demonstrate higher rates of disordered eating than other women of color and comparable rates to European American women.

-Furthermore, apublished this past January found that Asian American college students reported higher rates of food restriction compared with their white peers and higher rates of “purging, muscle building, and cognitive restraint” (i.e. ‘ ’) than their white or non-Asian, BIPOC peers.
+Furthermore, a recent study found that Asian American college students reported higher rates of food restriction compared with their white peers and higher rates of “purging, muscle building, and cognitive restraint” (i.e. ‘the control over food intake in order to influence body weight and body shape’) than their white or non-Asian, BIPOC peers.
 The study also found that Asian American college students report higher levels of body dissatisfaction than their non-Asian, BIPOC peers.
 But if that’s the case, why aren’t more AAPI individuals seeking treatment — and what are the reasons for these observed higher rates?

 As far as Grace is concerned, the pressures around thinness in the Korean community are potentially even more intense due to internalized cultural beliefs.
-“Weight stigma and so much so that Korean society has carefully calculated and capitalized modern cosmetic technology to market ideal bodily proportions and complexions into attainable cosmetic procedures,” she says.
+“Weight stigma and anti-fatness is pervasive in the Korean community so much so that Korean society has carefully calculated and capitalized modern cosmetic technology to market ideal bodily proportions and complexions into attainable cosmetic procedures,” she says.
 “The narrative around attaining beauty is not pathologized in Korea; rather it is valorized as a status symbol for the wealthy and shared strife for the middle class as a common, welcomed coffee-time conversation.”

-According to a survey from the , AAPIs are the most likely to say they avoid seeking mental health treatment because of confidentiality concerns and fear of neighbors’ negative opinions and are three times less likely to seek mental health treatment than their white counterparts.
-NAMI’s take is that denial or neglect of mental health problems — especially among first-generation AAPI immigrants — may be the result of a lack of understanding about mental illness and a cultural stigma associated with mental health issues.
+According to a survey from the Substance Abuse and Mental Health Services Administration (SAMSHA), AAPIs are the most likely to say they avoid seeking mental health treatment because of confidentiality concerns and fear of neighbors’ negative opinions and are three times less likely to seek mental health treatment than their white counterparts.
+NAMI’s take is that denial or neglect of mental health problems—especially among first-generation AAPI immigrants—may be the result of a lack of understanding about mental illness and a cultural stigma associated with mental health issues.
 The organization also points out that “shame” and “loss of face” are important factors to consider when understanding why so few AAPI people seek out mental health care.

 [a section of the Welfare and Institutions Code that allows a person with a mental illness to be involuntarily detained for a 72-hour psychiatric hospitalization], failed out of university, and went to residential treatment — all things I myself sought out with the help of providers, not my parents – another barrier made impossible when my family has Medi-Cal/Medicaid.”